sl-solution/InMemoryDatasets.jl/docs/src/man/filter.md

 ### `delete` and `delete!`

-The `delete` and `delete!` functions are the similar to the `filter` and `filter!` functions, respectivley, however, instead of filtering rows, these functions remove the filtered rows.
+The `delete` and `delete!` functions are similar to the `filter` and `filter!` functions, respectivley, however, instead of filtering rows, these functions remove the filtered rows.

 ### Examples